07 May 2014

 Today’s verdict seems to echo the Somchai case, another intervention to appease anti-Thaksin protesters.
 Just as the People’s Alliance for Democracy blockaded Government House and Suvarnabhumi airport, People’s Democratic Reform Committee protesters have blocked intersections in Bangkok and disrupted the election.
 The courts have sided with the protesters against the government, nullifying the 2nd February election and preventing the dispersal of the PDRC.

 Neither the Constitutional Court nor the NACC accused Yingluck of actually breaking the law.
 The court ruled that Yingluck was legally authorised to transfer Thawil, though the transfer was not “in accordance with moral principles”.
+(The ruling was in response to a petition from twenty-seven senators.)
 Likewise, NACC spokesman Vicha Mahakun confirmed that corruption had not been proven: “the evidence is not clear that the accused took part in corruption, or whether she allowed corruption or not”.

 0 comment(s):